 - ninety days to three years in prison, and

 Note that past drug possession convictions in any state court count as “previous convictions” in Nevada federal court.
 So a defendant with only a first-time conviction of violating federal drug possession law may still be punished as a repeat offender if he/she has past drug possession convictions in a state court.

 Also note that defendants who are convicted under 21 U.S.C. § 844 face extra fines to cover reasonable costs of the investigation and prosecution of the case.
 However, the court may waive all fines if it determines that the defendant has no ability to pay.

 Federal law imposes harsh penalties for even a first-time conviction of possessing the drug flunitrazepam.
 These include:

 - up to three years in prison, and/or

 Nevada state simple possession penalties

-Nevada state law mandates different penalties for simple possession depending on the type of drug being possessed.
+Nevada state law mandates different penalties for simple possession under NRS 453.336.
+See our page on drug possession (NRS 453.336) to learn more.